pierrelasse/PythonLoadAnimation/README.md

 to create an animation like this.

 # How to use
-Just download the loadanim.py file and put it in your project folder.<br>
+Just download the loadanim.py file and put it in your project folder.<br />
 Then you can import it using `from <filename> import loadanim`.

 To create the animation just put the code below wherever you want.